-It is well known that dogs love their walks and going exploring or playing fetch in the woods is a great way for your dog to get some exercise; but as dog owners it is important to keep an eye on your pet and be aware that there are dangers out there.
+Most active dogs love their walks, so going exploring or playing fetch in the woods seems like a great way for your dog to get some exercise.
+As a dog owner it is important to keep an eye on your pet and be aware that there are environmental dangers out there.
 Seasonal Canine Illness (SCI) is one of the lesser known hazards and has been a major concern for dog owners since its initial outbreak in the autumn of 2010.

 Evidence also suggests that it cannot be transmitted from one dog to another, but the AHT is still conducting research into the causes of SCI and urges dog owners to remain aware of the danger that the illness poses to their pets.

 What are the symptoms of Seasonal Canine Illness?